-Planning for the warmest places in Europe in winter months like November, December, January, February or March?
+Are you planning for the warmest places in Europe in winter months like November, December, January, February or March?
 Here is our selection for the best places to visit in Europe.
-Mind you, this post includes both the warmest and the coldest ones.
+Mind you, and this post includes both the warmest and the coldest ones.

 So there you are.
 You have all the best selections.

 Why visit Warmest Places in Europe?

 Perhaps no other continent is as charming and welcoming to any tourist as that of Europe.
 From the beautiful Alps, breathtaking land-forms, powerful waves, expansive seas, and breathtaking buildings, the continent has all that a visitor may want to enjoy.

 By the way, if you are seeking for the best Christmas markets in Europe, read this post.
 This is why it makes sense to get to know where precisely a stay in Europe might be worthwhile.